cython/cython/docs/src/userguide/memoryviews.rst

                     total += arr[i, j, k]
         return total

-    # A function accepting a memoryview knows how to use a Numpy array
+    # A function accepting a memoryview knows how to use a Numpy array,
-    print "Memoryview sum of Numpy array is", sum3d(narr)

-    # And a C array
-    print "Memoryview sum of C array is", sum3d(carr)

-    # And a Cython array
+    # a C array, a Cython array...
-    print "Memoryview sum of Cython array is", sum3d(cyarr)
+    print "Memoryview sum of Numpy array is", sum3d(narr) print "Memoryview sum of C array is", sum3d(carr) print "Memoryview sum of Cython array is", sum3d(cyarr)

-    # And of course, a memoryview
+    # ... and of course, a memoryview.
     print "Memoryview sum of C memoryview is", sum3d(carr_view)

 This code gives output::